 “I’d like people to know that it's a danger and there could be someone out there deliberately looking to hurt dogs.”

 Thanks to Angus’s quick thinking and the team at Vale Vets Portishead, Runa was able to go home the same day.

 “Everyone at Vale Vets Portishead was brilliant.
 They met us at the door of the surgery and made the whole process easier.”

 Looking for a vet in Portishead?
-Vale Vets Portishead are part of My Family Vets – providing expert providing exceptional care for pets and outstanding service for their owners.
+Vale Vets Portishead are part of My Family Vets – providing exceptional care for pets and outstanding service for their owners.